danhetrick/perl-ircd/README.md

 		<ipmask>192.168.0.*</ipmask>
 	</operator>

-In this example, only clients connecting from an IP address that starts with "192.168.0." would be allowed to log in to this operator account.
+In this example, only clients connecting from an IP address that starts with "192.168.0." would be allowed to log in to this operator account.  `operator`  is optional (server will start with no operators set).
 Multiple `operator` elements can be set.

 #### `operator` child elements